Comparison · 8 min read

 What's the main difference between ChannelOS and Play Digital Signage?

 Play Digital Signage is a low-cost, bring-your-own-hardware signage CMS: you run its player app or browser PWA on a Raspberry Pi, Fire TV Stick, mini PC or smart TV, and build every slide by hand in a drag-and-drop editor.
-ChannelOS runs as a web page in the TV's own browser with no app to install, and its AI drafts a complete multi-slide show from one description.
+ChannelOS runs as a web page in the TV's own browser, and its AI drafts a complete multi-slide show from one description.

 Do I need a media player device for Play Digital Signage?